 - fibre cement

-- modern synthetic materials
+- Cladding alternatives, such as modern synthetic materials

-It comes in white, coloured and timber effect versions and is made from cellular PVC using a process that creates two layers.
-The outer skin contains UV-resistant titanium-dioxide — meaning that good quality PVC is long lasting and requires minimal maintenance.
+uPVC cladding comes in white, coloured and timber-effect versions and is made from cellular PVC using a process that creates two layers.
+The outer skin contains UV-resistant titanium-dioxide — meaning that good quality uPVC is long lasting and requires minimal maintenance.

 It is easy to fit on a DIY-basis, thanks to its lightweight properties and being sold as interlocking boards.

-The detailing is not always as delicate as that of timber and although lower maintenance than timber equivalents, PVCu can, over time, discolour — unless you are willing to pay more for those higher quality versions.
+The detailing is not always as delicate as that of timber and although lower maintenance than timber equivalents, uPVC can, over time, discolour — unless you are willing to pay more for those higher quality versions.
 These often come with up to 20-year discolouration guarantees.

 Due to their maintenance requirements they can, over time, actually work out to be more expensive than some hardwoods — although if you plan to move on quickly, this may not be your concern.

-Shou Sugi Ban Cladding Explained
+What is Shou Sugi Ban cladding?

-Tile hanging doesn’t come in cheap, at around £46/m², depending on the tiles (handmade clay will be considerably more expensive than concrete) but adds a great deal of character to a building.
+A prominent feature of many houses in the South-East of England, tile hanging doesn’t come in cheap, at around £46/m², depending on the tiles (handmade clay will be considerably more expensive than concrete) but adds a great deal of character to a building.

-For those after something a little more contemporary, large format porcelain tile cladding is also now available.
+There are contemporary tile hanging options too — large format porcelain tile cladding is also now available.
 Take a look at the range from Porcelanosa.